 When the show started, I could tell we were in for a whole new experience!

-Both my kids were MESMERIZED by the theatrical component and it’s no wonder why Lonely Planet named it the Best Luau on Kauai..
+Both my kids were MESMERIZED by the theatrical component and it’s no wonder why Lonely Planet named it the Best Luau on Kauai!

-Worried that he was getting tired, I told him that it was the first of many number.
+After the first number, my 3.5-year-old asked if it was over.
+Worried that he was getting tired, I told him that it was the first of many numbers.
 He responded with a resounding “Good!
 I like this show!”

-I was actually pretty surprised that my 9 month old and 3.5 year old stayed engaged for the majority of the show.
+I was actually pretty surprised that my 9-month-old and 3.5-year-old stayed engaged for the majority of the show.

 My baby fell asleep in Grandma’s arms during the second-to-last song.
 My oldest was so enthused about the show that he asked to take photos with the dancers.